picortex/bitframe/pi-monitor/pi-monitor-client/sdks/core/README.md

 An SDK Library that one would use to access the PiMonitor server for different resources

 ## Setup
-1. Add a `.npmrc` file to your project

 1. type `npm install @picortex/pi-monitor-client-core`

 ## Samples